 Hennepin Healthcare professionals want to remind everyone that the best way to avoid heat-related medical problems is to:

 - Stay cool – if you don’t have air conditioning in your home, go to a shopping mall, restaurant, library or movie theater to stay cool.
+Seek out shade and green spaces if going indoors is not an option.
+Research has shown that trees and vegetation can help mitigate the urban heat island effect and can offer spaces that are several degrees cooler than places without vegetation.

 - Drink plenty of water (even if you’re not thirsty!).
 Avoid drinking alcohol!